 Day 2: Your High Mountain Rail Adventure begins this morning as we drive out of Denver climbing to Georgetown (at 8,500 feet she was once known as the ‘Silver Queen of Colorado’) here your first train ride is on the Georgetown Scenic Railroad.
 An old-time steam locomotive chugging its way up the canyon, hauling your train past the remains of several gold and silver mines.
 This open car train takes you between Georgetown and Silver Plume, over 2 miles apart, over mountainous terrain, requiring trestles, cuts, fills, loops, and curves totaling 3.1 miles of narrow gauge track.
-Tour the Lebanon Silver Mine, taking you 500 feet into a mine tunnel bored in the 1870s.
+You also tour the Lebanon Silver Mine, taking you 500 feet into a mine tunnel bored in the 1870s.
 Your guide will point out rich veins of silver and tell you about early-day mining.
 The temperature inside the mine is a constant 44 degrees Fahrenheit, so bring a jacket.
 The tour also includes visits to the manager’s office, the miners’ change room and the tool shed.

 Ending the day you are in Grand Junction for Overnight and dinner at a local restaurant.